BlessedHopeLex/BlessedHopeLex.github.io/_services/2022-12-21-bible-versions-12.md

                 - It gives extra information.
 "Ye" is not the same as "you."
 "Ye" is always plural.
                 - The Bible isn't supposed to sound just like you because It isn't just like you.
                     - It is better than you.
-                        - Isaiah 55:6-9 (KJV) Seek ye the LORD while he may be found, call ye upon him while he is near: Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the LORD, and he will have mercy upon him; and to our God, for he will abundantly pardon.
+                        - Isaiah 55:6-9 Seek ye the LORD while he may be found, call ye upon him while he is near: Let the wicked forsake his way, and the unrighteous man his thoughts: and let him return unto the LORD, and he will have mercy upon him; and to our God, for he will abundantly pardon.
 For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.
                         - Isn't that why we come?
 To find something better?
                         - If you're coming to prove how good you already are, then you're here for the wrong reason.
 We're here because we know we're sinners and we want something better, to be something better.
                             - Do you know why the Bible says, "Be ye kind one to another?"
 Because you're not.